cs-tungthanh/doc-learn-everything/AWS/AWS - SAA.md

 4.

 ## VPC - Virtual Private Cloud
+- 1 VPC can attach resources on multi-AZ
+- 1 VPC is bounded to 1 Region
+- 1 AWS Account -> maximum 5 VPC
+- 1 VPC -> create multi Subnets.
+Each Subnet will be on 1 AZ
+Purpose:
+- Isolated Network env (dev|stg|prod)
+- but if we want to isolate resource visibility, we must use multi account (user cannot see resource on diff env)
+### Subnet
+> 1 Subnet is bounded to 1 AZ
+- Public Subnet: serve user
+- Private Subnet: internal services
+Example: 3-tier web app we usually create 3 subnets
+- 1 public subnet: serve request from user
+- 1 private subnet: application service
+- 1 private subnet: Database

-## ENI - Elastic Network Interface
+### ENI - Elastic Network Interface
 It is a virtual network interface, providing network capabilities to EC2 instances.
+- Khi ta tạo 1 máy ảo (EC2,..) muốn máy này dùng đc trong VPC ta phải có 1 card mạng ảo
+- 1 EC2 can attach multi ENI
+	- when we attach ENI to another EC2 3 Addresses will not change: IP Private, Elastic IP Address (EIP), MAC
+	- EIP is static IPv4

 Allow them to communicate with other resources within a VPC
 > Can create independently and attach to an EC2 instance
 > Purpose: to create primary private IPv4, one or more secondary IPv4
 - One Elastic IPv4 per private IPv4
 - On public IPV4
 - One or more Security Group
 - A Mac Address
-- Bound to a specific AZ
 - Can move between EC2 in stances for failover purpose
-- *Elastic Network Interface (ENI) can NOT be attached to EC2 instances in another AZ.*
 - Elastic Network Interfaces (ENIs) **are bounded to a specific AZ**.
 You can not attach an ENI to an EC2 instance in a different AZ.

+- Khi chuyển sang một máy chủ mới, một card mạng ảo sẽ vẫn duy trì:
+	- Địa chỉ IP Private
+	- Địa chỉ Elastic IP address
+	- Địa chỉ MAC
 - ![](../../assets/ENI-MoveIP.png)